armaxri/vscode-action-group-executer/README.md

 * Process execution is not saved when a window is close.
 * In processes resolving of environment variables like `$HOME` will not work and will just be interpreted as strings.
 Use `${env:HOME}` instead.
 * File tabs for processes are created with a 500 ms delay.
 Otherwise VS Code will fail creating the next window.
+* When starting a debugger, VS Code will ask to safe the currently selected file.

 ## Requirements